REBECCA FRANKEL

 September 10, 2021

 J.P.
-O'Malley says in his review of Into the Forest that,"Frankel skillfully retells this complex story in a gripping narrative that reads like a page turning thriller novel."
+O'Malley reviews Into the Forest:"Frankel skillfully retells this complex story in a gripping narrative that reads like a page turning thriller novel."

 September 7, 2021

-In his in-depth and glowing review of Into the Forest, reviewer Tunku Varadarajan writes, "Ms. Frankel ... knows how to spin a saga expertly.
+In a glowing review of Into the Forest, Tunku Varadarajan writes, "Ms. Frankel ... knows how to spin a saga expertly.
 And she does so here with just the right infusion of sentiment, careful to steer clear of mawkishness and exaggeration—excesses to which a lesser writer could so easily have fallen prey. ... [her] chronicle of their fugitive life in the forest is gripping, a master class in conveying tension."

 September 3, 2021

-In her piece, the Courant's Susan Dunne interviews Rebecca Frankel about the Rabinowitz family's experiences during World war II and their local connection.
-She writes: "Years before Morris and Miriam Rabinowitz, and their two daughters Ruth and Toby, settled in West Hartford, they lived a nightmare that they were lucky to survive."
+The Courant's Susan Dunne interviews Rebecca about Into the Forest and its local connection."Years before Morris and Miriam Rabinowitz, and their two daughters Ruth and Toby, settled in West Hartford, they lived a nightmare that they were lucky to survive."

 September 3, 2021

-Alma’s deputy managing editor, Sarah Burack, placed Into the Forest as No. 1 on her list of must-read books debuting in September.
+Hey Alma’s deputy managing editor, Sarah Burack, put Into the Forest as No. 1 on her list of must-read books debuting in September.

 September 1, 2021